Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Lower Bound for -Edge Coloring

-Thus, any lower bound for sinkless orientation on 2-vertex colored graphs also applies to $(2\Delta-2)$-edge coloring.
-Define $\InfTree$ to be an infinite $\Delta$-regular tree whose vertices are properly 2-colored by $\{0,1\}$ and whose edges are assigned a proper $(2\Delta-1)$-coloring uniformly at random.
-One could generate such a coloring as follows.
+Thus, any lower bound for sinkless orientation on 2-vertex colored bipartite graphs also applies to $(2\Delta-2)$-edge coloring.

+\paragraph{Infinite $\Delta$-regular Tree $\InfTree$.} Define $\InfTree$ to be an infinite $\Delta$-regular tree whose vertices are properly 2-colored by $\{0,1\}$ and whose edges are assigned a proper $(2\Delta-1)$-edge coloring as follows.
 Pick an edge and assign it a random color, then iteratively pick any vertex $u$ with one incident edge colored, choose $\Delta-1$ colors at random from the ${2\Delta-2 \choose \Delta -1}$ possibilities, then assign them to $u$'s remaining uncolored edges uniformly at random.

+\paragraph{Information Stored in the Processors.} For simplicity we suppose that the \emph{edges} host processors, and that two edges can communicate if they are adjacent in the line graph $L(\InfTree)$.
+Define $N^t(e)$ to be all edges within distance $t$ of $e$ in the line graph; we also use $N^t(e)$ to refer to \emph{all information} stored in the processors within $N^t(e)$; this includes edge coloring, vertex coloring, and the random bits.

 Randomized algorithms that run on $\InfTree$ know the edge coloring and how it was generated.
 Thus, the probability of \emph{failure} depends on the random bits generated by the algorithm, and those used to generate the edge coloring.

-For simplicity we suppose that the \emph{edges} host processors, and that two edges can communicate if they are adjacent in the line graph $L(\InfTree)$.
-Define $N^t(e)$ to be all edges within distance $t$ of $e$ in the line graph; we also use $N^t(e)$ to refer to \emph{all information} stored in the processors within $N^t(e)$; this includes edge coloring, vertex coloring, and the random bits.

-Recall that an algorithm has irregular time profile $\mathbf{t} = (t_1,\ldots,t_k)$ if edges with input color $i$ decide their output by examining only their $t_i$-neighborhood.
+\paragraph{Irregular Time Profile.} We say that an algorithm on a $k$-edge colored graph $G$ has irregular time profile $\mathbf{t} = (t_1,\ldots,t_k)$ if edges with input color $i$ decide their output by examining only their $t_i$-neighborhood.
 By definition, a time-$t$ algorithm has time profile $(t,t,t,\ldots,t)$.
+In the subsequent discussion, we will apply this concept to $\InfTree$.
+Recall that the edges in $\InfTree$ are properly $(2\Delta - 1)$-edge colored, and so an irregular time profile for an algorithm on $\InfTree$ is a $(2\Delta - 1)$-tuple.